 Michigan Tech is an investment in your future.
 CDI provides information about financial resources to help support students.
 Please check out the below resources:

-The Center for Diversity and Inclusion welcomes your student organizations request for funding support.
-To help the staff with decision making please fill in this questionnaire and submit it along with your budget proposal.
+The Center for Diversity and Inclusion welcomes your student organizations to request funding through the Cultural Event Fund.
+The Cultural Events Fund, administered through a collaborative committee, was instituted in 2018 in an effort to support cultural events and programs hosted by student organizations.
 Thank you, we look forward to collaborating with your organization.

 Betty Chavis Emergency Fund